Somewhere in a boardroom last quarter, a CFO asked the classic question: "Are we investing enough in AI skills?"

 That is not sentimentality.
 It is economics:

-In an AI era, the cost of poor judgment or poor empathy multiplies.
+In an AI era, the cost of poor judgement or poor empathy multiplies.
 The premium for those who get it right multiplies too.

 If you are leading a business into an AI-heavy future, this value shift has direct implications for your agenda.

-The question is not: “What can we automate” It becomes: “What do we want humans uniquely focused on, & how do we surround them with AI tools that augment human capability & amplify that value”.
+The question is not: "What can we automate?"
+It becomes: "What do we want humans uniquely focused on, and how do we surround them with AI tools that augment human capability and amplify that value?"

-The recent wave of organisational announcements that declare “we are pivoting to an AI first organisation” misses the point.
-It misunderstands what AI is good at, & it misunderstands the changing nature of the workforce.
-Your organisation is not forward thinking or edgy simply because you bolt AI onto everything.
-The real signal of progress is whether you create a culture that protects human judgement, invests in human creativity, & builds AI around people to enable them to achieve new heights.
+The recent wave of organisational announcements declaring "we are pivoting to an AI-first organisation" misses the point.
+It misunderstands what AI is good at, and it misunderstands the changing nature of the workforce.
+Your organisation is not forward-thinking or edgy simply because you bolt AI onto everything.
+The real signal of progress is whether you create a culture that protects human judgement, invests in human creativity, and builds AI around people to enable them to achieve new heights.

-If you are modelling AI ROI without explicit behavioural & cultural assumptions, you are flying partially blind.
+If you are modelling AI ROI without explicit behavioural and cultural assumptions, you are flying partially blind.

 With a large share of current worker skills set to be obsolete by 2030, one-and-done training days will not cut it.
 You need: